silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/CMS_Alternating_Button.md

 This how-to will walk you through creation of a "Clean-up" button with two appearances:

 * active: "Clean-up now" green constructive button if the actions can be performed
-* netural: "Cleaned" default button if the action does not need to be done
+* neutral: "Cleaned" default button if the action does not need to be done

 The controller code that goes with this example is listed in [Extend CMS Interface](extend_cms_interface).